Bistolakis/Multilingual-Summarization/README.md

 separately.
 As a conclusion, it is preferable by the scientific community to use multilingual models since they are more efficient and useful as well.

-# DATA Selection
+## DATA Selection
 The multilingual mT5 model is used, the languages that will be combined during training are a) German, Dutch and English, B) Italian and Spanish.
 The first three languages were chosen as they belong to in the West Germanic family and is in the three most spoken West Germanic languages.
-The first most spoken language is English, then German, and
+The first most spoken language is English, then German and Dutch.
+German has a lexical similarity to Dutch which close to
-No More Dutch.
-German has a lexical similarity to Dutch which close to 80%, while with English the similarity of words is 60% .
-In Spanish and Italian was chosen because they belong to the family of Latin languages and have lexical similarity 82%.
+80%, while with English the similarity of words is 60%.
+Spanish and Italian was chosen because they belong to the family of Latin languages and have lexical similarity 82%.